tariecoinfo/metacat-installation/install metacat on ubuntu16.04_2020.md

    - Document file path: this is metacat documents path
    - Temporary file path:for installation backup path

 3. Skins Specific Propterties
-   - 1.9.5 choose default
-   - 1.12.12 choose metacatui
+   - 2.13.0 default skin is metacatui

 4. Database Install/Upgrade utility
    - you need to make sure database name that JDBC will connect
    - also make shure the path /usr/share/tomcat6/webapps/knb/WEB-INF/sql/xmltables-postgres.sql is correct.

 5. Geosever configuration
-   - you can choose update
+   - you can choose bypass

 6. DataOne configuration
    - you can just choose bypass